 In the work of Chen et al. (2020), the data (i.e., time series pressure and saturation) collected from the injection well and monitoring wells were used to demonstrate the effectiveness of monitoring data to reduce the uncertainty in the predictions of risk quantities (e.g., CO2 plume area).
 In this work, we only focus on the assimilation of spatial data (CO2 saturation maps) to reduce the uncertainty in the predictions of risk metrics.
 The spatial data we considered are the CO2 saturation maps which can be interpreted from 4D seismic surveys.
 Figure 2 shows the CO2 saturation maps at years 1, 3 and 5.
 These CO2 saturation maps are sequentially assimilated into the reservoir models using ES-MDA-GEO approach to update permeability distributions.
-Specifically, we performed three different data assimilation steps.
+Specifically, we performed three different data assimilation steps using the entire saturation maps at each step.
 Only the CO2 saturation map at year 1 was utilized in the first data assimilation step, while CO2 saturation maps at years 1 and 3 were utilized in the second data assimilation step and the maps at years 1, 3 and 5 were utilized in the third data assimilation step.